frederic-perez/AmE-dictionary/data/idioms.md

 __caught with your pants down__ To be found in an embarrassing situation.
 __cause a stir__ :two: To incite trouble or excitement. _ChatGPT is the latest artificial intelligence (AI) chatbot to cause a stir._
 __cautionary tale__ :three::hammer:
+__chafe at (something)__ To feel or express annoyance in response to something. _Bruce chafed at the idea that the new hire he was training made more money than him._
 __chafe at the bit__ :three: To be impatient and/or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws). _The crowd chafed at the bit to see the unveiling of the new building._
 __chain reaction__ /CHAYN ree-ak-shuhn/ A series of events wherein the outcome of each instance specifically influences or causes the next.
 The phrase comes from the occurrence of such reactions in chemistry and physics. _Deciding to take a course studying James Joyce in college set up a chain reaction that ultimately led me to move to Ireland._
 __chalk and cheese__ :two: A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._